jmservera/miscdemos/web/promptlab_advanced.md

 ![Screenshot showing Copilot on the web.](./img/Copilot_robot.png)

-Welcome to the Advanced Prompt Engineering Lab.
-This guide will guide you through a series of steps that will teach you advanced prompt engineering skills in the context of developing a startup.
+<strong>Welcome to the Advanced Prompt Engineering Lab</strong>

+This guide will walk you through a series of steps designed to teach advanced techniques for crafting highly effective prompts.
+The exercises are tailored for participants with prior experience working with Large Language Models (LLMs) who are eager to elevate their prompt engineering skills.
-This guide is tailored for participants who already possess foundational knowledge of prompt engineering and are eager to explore advanced methodologies to enhance their skills.
-Furthermore, the lab has been developed to work best with Microsoft Copilot.

-Our goal is to bring your skills and understanding to effectively use AI tools to the next level.
+Our goal is to enhance your ability to use AI tools effectively, empowering you to achieve more with each interaction.

-### Lab Overview
+This lab has been developed and tested with Microsoft Copilot but may also be compatible with other AI assistants.

+### What Awaits You in This Lab?

 In this lab, you will follow a guided journey to create a startup plan using sophisticated prompt engineering methods.

-Overview:
+<strong>Lab Overview:</strong>

 - Exercise 1: Getting Familiar with Microsoft Copilot and Zero-Shot Prompting
 - Exercise 2: In-Context Learning and Setting Goals with Task-Specific Prompting